zynayumi/libzynayumi/README.md

   period (bpm / 60) times the fraction seq beat multiplier / seq beat divisor.
 Ranges from 1 to 64.

-NEXT
-- **Arp repeat**: select which pitch to repeat the arpegio.
-  - 0: from pitch1, thus cycle through pitch1 to pitch3.
-  - 1: from pitch2, thus cycle through pitch2 to pitch3.
-  - 2: from pitch3, thus cycle through pitch3, that is no arpegio
-    expect for the first cycle.
+- **Seq loop**: sequencer loop point.
+Ranges from 0 to 15.

+- **Seq end**: sequence end point.
+Ranges from 0 to 16.

 - **RingMod waveform level1 to level8**: can define an 8 points
   waveform.
-That waveform is multipled with the YM2149 square waveform, thus creating a ring modulation.
-Ranges from 0.0 to 1.0.
+That normalized waveform is multipled with the YM2149 square waveform, thus creating a ring modulation.
+Ranges from 0 to 15.

 - **RingMod sync**: whether the phase of the ring modulation is synchronized with the phase of the square tone when a new on note is